Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 == Changelog ==
 = 3.3.4 =
-* Updated the business directory block
+* Updated the business directory layouts to be responsive and work well with the full width and wide width options

 = 3.3.3 =
 * Added the business category block